dmitry/bazar/README.md

-# bazar
+# Bazar

-Bazar - sell your unused items
+A marketplace to sell your unused items.